Generalized Anxiety Disorder Treatment

 Relaxation skills can be taught either alone or with the use of biofeedback.
 Education about relaxation and simple relaxation exercises, such as deep breathing, are excellent places to begin therapy.
 While biofeedback (the ability to allow the patient to hear or see feedback of their body’s physiological state) is beneficial, it is not required for effective relaxation to be taught to most people.
 Progressive muscle relaxation and more general imagery techniques can be used as therapy progresses.
 Teaching an individual how to relax, and the ability to do it in any place or situation is vital to reducing the low-level anxiety levels.
 Individuals who learn these skills, which can be taught in a brief-therapy framework, go on to lead productive, generally anxiety-free lives once therapy is complete.
 A common reason for failure to make any gains with relaxation skills is simply because the client does not practice them outside of the therapy session.
 From the onset of therapy, the individual who suffers from GAD should be encouraged to set a regular schedule in which to practice relaxation skills learned in session, at least twice a day for a minimum of 20 minutes (although more often and for longer periods of time is better).
 Lack of treatment progress can often be traced to a failure to follow through with homework assignments of practicing relaxation.

 Reducing stress and increasing overall coping skills may also be beneficial in helping the client.
 Many people who have GAD also lead very active (some would say, “hectic”) lives.
 Helping the individual find a better balance in their lives between self-enrichment, family, significant other, and work may be important.
 People who have GAD have lived with their anxiety for such a long time they may not recognize a life without constant worrying and activity.
-Helping the individual realize that life doesn’t have to boring just because one isn’t always worrying or doing things may also help.
+Helping the individual realize that life doesn’t have to be boring just because one isn’t always worrying or doing things may also help.

 Individual therapy is usually the recommended treatment modality.
 Many times people who present with GAD feel a bit awkward discussing their anxiety in front of others, especially if they are less-than-accepting.
 A clear distinction should be made at the onset of the evaluation to differentiate GAD from social phobia, however, and the appropriate diagnosis should be made.
 It would be unwise to recommend group therapy to someone who had social phobia or GAD early on, because of the social component to either disorder.
 Placing a person into a group setting without minimal interpersonal and relaxation skills being taught first in individual therapy is a recipe for disaster and early treatment termination.

 Non-specific factors in therapy are important to these patients, as they will make the most beneficial gains in a supportive and accepting therapeutic environment.
 Simply listening to the individual and offering objective feedback about their experiences is likely helpful.
 Examining stressors in the client’s life and helping the individual find better ways of handling these stressors is likely to be beneficial.
-Modeling techniques of appropriate social behaviors within therapy session may help.
+Modeling techniques of appropriate social behaviors within therapy sessions may help.
 Clinicians should not confuse GAD with specific phobias, which have much more acute and traumatic symptoms.
 In the same respect, treatments for specific phobias generally are not appropriate nor effective with GAD.
 Some clinicians easily confuse this important distinction.

 Hypnotherapy is also an appropriate treatment modality for those individuals who are highly suggestible.
 Often hypnotherapy is combined with other relaxation techniques.

-If an individual finds themselves hyperventilating then they are breathing in too much oxygen.
+If an individual finds themselves hyperventilating, then they are breathing in too much oxygen.
 One of the correct things to do is to direct them to breath into a paper bag.
 This does increase the percent of C02 in the inhalation, which thereby helps keep the 02/C02 balance.
 While this technique is valid, the better technique is to slow down respiration rate and volume with slow deep breaths (without the paper bag).

 Robert Fried, Ph.
 D. (psychologist) has a couple books out on respiration you might want to check out.
 One of his books is “The Hyperventilation Syndrome,” Baltimore, Johns Hopkins Univ.
 Press, 1987.